Anarray/Animes-List/README.md

 # Animes List :star2:

-### List your favorites animes for someone else reading :book:
+### List your favorite anime so someone else can read it :book:

 - Death Note